innodonni/SolaCurator/README.md

 Source available at https://github.com/innodonni/SolaCurator

-Interpreted by the Quixe web-based glulx interpreter.
+Compiler by Graham Nelson.
+Quixe interpreter by Andrew Plotkin.

 Talk by Greg Boettcher, Krister Fundin, and Mark J. Tilford.

+Flags by Adam Cadre and Fredrik Ramsberg.

 GoNeighbour by Alan Trewartha.